Bill 124 – Restricts Compensation Growth

 Increases to compensation are limited to a total of 1% (or less; below the rate of inflation) in each of the 3 moderation years.
 This also includes benefits and one-time payments.

-Who is Impacted by Bill 124 at Queen’s
+Which Local Unions have been Impacted by Bill 124 at Queen’s

 Local 2010-01: